watty62/PlaqueScraper/README.md

 Then, using ElementTree - to construct an XML doc with elements representing each plaque and sub-elements representing each attibute of the record.

 Finally we dump the XML to a file.

+## To be done
+At present we are not grabbing the photographs of the plaque.